 ALICE JAMES AWARD

-The 2019 Alice James Award is currently closed and will reopen in April of 2019.
+The 2020 Alice James Award is open and submission are now being accepted via Submittable.
 Please note that Alice James Books does not accept unsolicited manuscripts outside of the award period.

 The Alice James Award welcomes submissions from emerging as well as established poets.
 Entrants must reside in the United States.

 The winner receives $2000, book publication, and distribution through Consortium.
 In addition to the winning manuscript, one or more additional manuscripts may be chosen for publication as the Editor’s Choice.

 To submit electronically, visit our Submittable site.
 For details on submission guidelines and how to send a hardcopy submission, review our guidelines below: